avinab-neogy/avinab-neogy.github.io/writing/linear-algebra.md

 $$
 ? for isomorphisms between spaces of the same dimension, we need the kernel to be trivial (only the zero vector) and the rank to be maximal. this forces both injectivity and surjectivity.

-### bases: your lens for viewing spaces
+## bases: your lens for viewing spaces

 here's where things get strategic. every vector space has infinitely many possible **bases** - minimal sets of independent vectors that can build everything else through scaling and addition.

 think of a basis as your "lens" for viewing a vector space. once you know how a linear map transforms each basis vector, you know how it transforms every vector in the space.

-wait, we have'nt yet discussed what vector space is atleast formally right
+wait, we have'nt yet discussed what a vector space is atleast formally right

 a vector space is like a playground for vectors — objects you can add together and stretch or shrink by numbers (scalars). the main idea is: no matter how you combine or scale them, you’re always still playing in the same space. think of it as a set of arrows, or lists of numbers, or even functions, where you can mix and scale things any way you like, and you never have to leave the playground. this simple set of rules is the foundation for all of linear algebra!